ethstorage/es-node/ethstorage/scanner/README.md

 - `6` = `2 + 4` = blob + block
 - `7` = meta + blob + block

-`--scanner.batch-size` and `--scanner.interval.*` control the batch size and frequency of each scan mode, so you can tune the performance impact further based on the amount of data and hardware resources.
+> [!TIP] `--scanner.batch-size` and `--scanner.interval.*` control the batch size and frequency of each scan mode, so you can tune the performance impact further based on the amount of data and hardware resources.

+> [!NOTE] `--scanner.batch-size` only affects `check-meta` and `check-blob` modes, not `check-block`.

+> [!WARNING] If `--scanner.batch-size` is set higher than the default, it may cause `out of gas` error while querying meta data from the L1 contract.

 ## Status tracking